on-the-t/on-the-t.github.io/_posts/2016-10-7-US-Open-Men-Clutch.md

 Even more interesting in the serve summary was the performance of Andy Murray.
 While Murray won 65% of service points overall, his performance on the biggest service points was only 50%!
 We would have to expect that he made up for that gap on the return.
 Let's have a look...

 Figure 2 does the same breakdown for return performance.
 As expected, Any Murray's performance is nearly the reverse as what we found on serve.
-At Flushing, he was one of the mutch clutch return performers of the tournament.
+At Flushing, he was one of the match clutch return performers of the tournament.

 And Murray wasn't alone in getting fired up on the biggest return situations.
 Kei Nishikori and Paolo Lorenzi&mdash;who both had impressive runs at the US hardcourt slam&mdash; and Stan Wawrinka, who took the title, were also unusually strong on the return game: going beyond their average return performance when it mattered most.